 It’s not ALL or NOTHING.

-Some experts within social media and even at the company I work for don’t recognize the value of other social media and social networking sites like Twitter, LinkedIn, Facebook, etc. They believe you should spend all your time doing one thing or the other.
+Some experts within social media don’t recognize the value of other social media and social networking sites like Twitter, LinkedIn, Facebook, etc. They believe you should spend all your time doing one thing or the other.
 They like to compare the platforms and the strategies to point to their strategy as the only one to spend all your resources on and that you should spend nothing on others.

 What I’ve witnessed in social media is the effective use of each medium to promote its strengths and avoid its weaknesses.
 Twitter is a great means of reaching a lot of people with very little effort…. but it’s not an effective medium for topics (like this post) which require detailed explanation of a topic.
 My blog is a perfect medium for the detailed explanation.
-So – in a few minutes a tweet will automatically be posted, via Hootsuite to over 6,000 of my followers on Twitter that lead them back to my blog to discover this information.
+So – in a few minutes a tweet will automatically be posted, via Hootsuite to over 80,000 of my personal and professional followers… leading many visitors back to my blog, some to share the post, and the return on investment will be quite nice.Related